 In Spain, the estate agent’s job is to introduce a potential buyer to a seller.
 Once you have seen the property and are interested in buying it, you do not work through the agent.
 You will need to speak to an independent lawyer about the purchase and this must be done before you agree on the sale price.

-A Tenerife estate agent we spoke to makes sure clients use an independent lawyer so that they are represented impartially during the entire process.
+Some Tenerife estate agents we spoke to make sure clients use an independent lawyer so that they are represented impartially during the entire process.

 Why You Need A Lawyer To Represent You In The Purchase

 When working with a Spanish estate agent, they may not tell you that you need to work with a lawyer to buy property in Spain.
 This will be true if you are Spanish and know how to make all the needed enquiries yourself.
 As a non-Spanish national, you will generally not have the linguistic skills or an understanding of Spanish business culture and practices which are very different to the UK.
 You would never think about buying a property in the UK without talking to a solicitor, so you should not do that in Spain.

 Choosing The Lawyer For Your Spanish Purchase

 When choosing a lawyer to represent you, you should look at their direct experience with Spanish property purchases.
 The fees should also not be extortionate, but you should never hire the cheapest lawyer that you find.
 You do not have to choose a lawyer who operates close to where the property is located as long as they have experience handling property purchases in the area.

 Clarify The Total Costs Of The Purchase